infoelabsqtteam/ui-core/README.md

 # how to just build on local library

-npm run my-libbuild
+npm run my-lib-build

 # how to pack library

-npm run my-libbuild
+npm run my-lib-build
 cd dist/my-lib/
 npm pack